-TRADITIONAL SOCKET FABRICATION PROCESS

-1. Negative mould Made by wrapping residual limb with a wet plaster-of-Paris bandage.
-2. Positive mould Made by filling the cast with a mixture of plaster-of-Paris and water See any Souther state of 3.
-Rectify Rectifications are made to the positive mold.
-SeemyFourShittestock 4.
+TRADITIONAL SOCKET FABRICATION PROCESS 1.
+Negative mould Made by wrapping residual limb with a wet plaster-of-Paris bandage.
+2. Positive mould Made by filling the cast with a mixture of plaster-of-Paris and water The second 3.
+Rectify Rectifications are made to the positive mold. territorio de la constante de 4.
 Socket formed Socket is formed by draping polypropylene or using laminated resins.
 5. Final changes Final adjustments to the socket made using machinery, suspension attached.
-Poron Kappakamy Stock Protos